miquelladeboer/dataflowdiagnostics/README.md

 * Refresh Power BI and Power Platform dataflows based on a trigger
 * Trigger an action based on the completion of a dataflow refresh.

-In this blog, we are going to discuss some use cases with corresponding templatrs, to quick-start the use of this connector.
+In this blog, we are going to discuss some use cases with corresponding templates, to quick-start the use of this connector.
 We are going to discuss the following templates:

 Notifications:
 * Send an email notification when a dataflow refresh status changes